-Academic audit procedures
+• Academic audit procedures

-Clear audit procedures are set out in an Audit Handbook which is revised for each cycle of audit
+Clear audit procedures are set out in an Audit Handbook which is revised for each cycle of audit.

-The limits of academic audit reports
+• The limits of academic audit reports

-A statement along the following lines is included in all audit reports.
+A statement along the following lines is included in all audit reports:

-This report conveys the findings of the panel which are based on the panel's evaluation of written information supplied by the University and on the information gained through interviews conducted during the Audit Visit.
+"This report conveys the findings of the panel which are based on the panel's evaluation of written information supplied by the University and on the information gained through interviews conducted during the Audit Visit".

-Appeals against the conclusions of academic audit reports
+• Appeals against the conclusion of academic audit reports

 AQA has clear appeal procedures which may be accessed by any university wishing to object to the conclusions of an academic audit panel.
-See P7 Reviews and Appeals.
+This is further detailed in AQA's Reviews and Appeals policy.

-3.5 Personal risk to individuals employed by or associated with AQA
+Personal risk to individuals employed by or associated with AQA

-Health and Safety
+• Health and safety

-See also policy P8 Health, Safety and Personal Well-being

-AQA's Health, Safety and Personal Welling policy, guidelines and procedure are updated regularly.

-AQA is party to the Health and Safety provisions of Universities New Zealand, as part of AQA's service agreement.

-AQA maintains a health and safety hazard register and this is reported regularly to the AQA Board.

-AQA engages in regular building evacuation and earthquake response drill.
+AQA's Health, Safety and Personal Wellbeing policy, guidelines and procedure are updated regularly.
+AQA is also party to the Health and Safety provisions of Universities New Zealand - Te Pōkai Tara, as part of AQA's service agreement.
+AQA maintains a health and safety hazard register, and this is reported regularly to the AQA Board.
+AQA also engages in regular building evacuation and earthquake response drill.
+Further information is available in AQA's Health, Safety and Personal Wellbeing policy.

-International travel - political unrest or natural disaster
+• International travel - political unrest or natural disaster

 Prior to international travel, AQA staff should register with the Ministry of Foreign Affairs and Trade website.
 Prior to and while travelling to areas prone to political unrest staff should monitor the Ministry's travel advisory notices.
 AQA puts in place comprehensive travel insurance which applies to all staff or auditors travelling overseas, and to overseas auditors travelling on AQA work.
 AQA Travel insurance provides for evacuation in the case of political unrest or natural disaster.